STAINTON

 short walk uphill to the car.

-and a very satisfied feeling to have completed the challenge of
+Heading home, it was a very satisfied feeling we had, to have completed the challenge of

-the Outlying Fells.
+the Wainwright Outlying Fells.
 They range in height from the very modest 172ft

 of Humphrey Head to 2037ft of Walna Scar.
 Not pushovers by any